GUVSWMD

 Dry Cleaning Bags & Hangers

 Some dry cleaners will take back bags and hangers for recycling and/or reuse.
-Metal hangers may also be recycled as scrap metal through your regular recycling outlet.
+Metal hangers may also be recycled as scrap metal through your regular transfer station/recycling center.
 The clear bags are also accepted at local grocery stores which host "Recycle your grocery bags here" bins.

 Drywall